ruifig/czspas/docs-sources/pages/Main.md

     * [Resolver](@ref cz::spas::Resolver)

 **zstring_view** is used throughout the API to represent a null-terminated string.
 The API uses this instead of `const char*` or `std::string_view` because:
-	* It self-documents when a parameter can't be null
+	* It self-documents when a parameter can't be null.
 	* It self-documents that it needs to be null-terminated.
-This is because internally some end up being passed to logging functions or OS functions that expect null-terminated strings.
+This is because internally some strings end up being passed to logging functions or OS functions that expect null-terminated strings.
 	* It automatically converts from `const char*` or `std::string`, so it is transparent for those cases.
 	* If an application tries to use `std::string_view`, those cases will not compile because `std::string_view` is not guaranteed to be null-terminated.